 What is counselling anyway?

 Counselling and therapy are often called “the talking cure”.
-If you come to see me for counselling, we will talk about how you feel, what is going wrong in your life, what you want to change or improve, and so on.
+If you come to see me for counselling, we will talk about how you feel; what is going wrong in your life; what you want to achieve; which former experiences are troubling you; what you want to change or improve; and so on.

-I will help you to understand yourself and your problem more clearly; suggest things you can change, in your thinking, your life, or in your relationships; help you develop new skills; and help you to accept or change the things that are affecting you negatively.
+I will help you to understand yourself and your problem more clearly; act as a secure base for you; help you to ‘feel felt’ – or emotionally understood; suggest things you can change, in your thinking, your life, or in your relationships; help you develop new skills; and help you to accept or change the things that are affecting you negatively.

 How can counselling help people?